richardassar/SampleRNN_torch/README.md

 ## Theano version

-This code is based on the reference implementation in Theano by [Soroush Mehri](https://github.com/soroushmehr).
+This code is based on the reference implementation in Theano.

 https://github.com/soroushmehr/sampleRNN_ICLR2017